 Management Services and Fiscal Sustainability

 Prior to affiliating with MRG, Craig held key management positions with the City of Vallejo and the City of Fremont.
 As Assistant City Manager with the City of Vallejo from 2007-2016, Craig was a key member of a management team that lead the City through the Chapter 9 bankruptcy process.
-He was the lead staff representative negotiating restructured contracts with labor groups during the bankruptcy process and thereafter.
-During his municipal career he was responsible for developing policy guidance for City Councils regarding financial, labor and policy decision-making.
+During his municipal career he was responsible for developing recommendations for City Councils on a variety of financial, labor and community development topics.
 He managed ballot measure education campaigns, regularly served as Acting City Manager and supported enhanced City Council agenda processes.
-Craig has significant experience facilitating closed sessions and public meetings, helping develop City Council and staff performance-based goals and objectives and engaging with print and television media contacts.
 He understands the importance of ensuring projects are adequately planned, project schedules are met and policy objectives are consistent with those of the City Council and City Manager.

 Prior to his Bay Area program and policy experience, Craig earned a Bachelor of Arts (BA) degree in Economics and Public Policy from Duke University in 1983 and a Master of Public Policy (MPP) degree from U.C.
 Berkeley Graduate School of Public Policy in 1985.